Intrinsic Motivation is Key

 Many people don’t think of it, but achieving one goal can leave you feeling unmotivated as you search for a new sense of direction.
 People who set too many or too big of goals may also struggle with what is essentially motivation burnout.
 If this is the case for you, consider that it might not be the right time for a change.
 Maybe you have more going on than you expected when you first set a goal.
 If so, accept it and prioritize what is most important at the moment.

-Being mindful about the distinction between confidence and motivation is important for achieving your goals.
+Being mindful of the distinction between confidence and motivation is important for achieving your goals.
 Sometimes, people describe themselves as “unmotivated” when they experience low confidence that keeps them stuck.
 Instead of thinking of all the ways that you could fail, focus on all of the reasons why you will succeed (you’ve wanted this for a long time, you already started working on it, you are very strong-willed, you know what needs to be done, or you’ve learned from past attempts at change, etc.) Perfectionism holds a lot of people back and is very demotivating.
 Setting realistic goals and remaining reasonable when measuring success are essential steps for overcoming the hurdles created by perfectionism.
+This article, from Verywell Mind, provides concrete advice for those trying to overcome perfectionistic tendencies.

 If you find yourself struggling with motivation, these tips might help:

 - Make sure that your goals are things that matter to you.
-If you are committed to a goal because of peer pressure or out of obligation, you’re unlikely to feel motivated.
+If you are committed to a goal because of peer pressure or out of obligation, you’re unlikely to stick with the plan.

 - Just take the first step.
 Then take another.
+Fake it ’till you make it!
 Ask yourself, “What would I do right now if I were feeling motivated?”

 - Work on improving your confidence by remembering your other accomplishments and strengths.